cubevlad/habits-tracker/README.md

     - [x] highlight today's col

   - [ ] cards view
-    - [ ] render habits for each card
+    - [x] render habits for each card
-    - [ ] colorize card depends on habits done status and goal
+    - [x] colorize card depends on habits done status and goal
-    - [ ] add form to create new habit
+    - [x] add form to create new habit
+    - [ ] make modal with scrollable containers with habits and notes

 - [x] login page
 - [x] registration page